Same Day Tooth Extraction in Raleigh, NC

 To keep a tooth healthy, its pulp is essential.
 However, when the pulp becomes damaged or infected, it can be hazardous to the tooth as well as your health.
 It can also lead to pain and abscess.

 Tooth decay, chips, cracks, and other damage to the tooth can lead to pulp infections.
 When pulp infections occur, the outer part of the tooth is changed and exposes the root to danger.
-In this situation, a root canal may be a good idea as it can remove the infected pulp and give the tooth the nourishment it needs.
+In this situation, a root canal may be a good idea as it can remove the infected pulp and provide the tooth the nourishment it needs.

 There are a variety of surgeries such as endodontic surgery that can keep your infection and inflammation from spreading in your mouth.
 During endodontic surgery, you can expect your surgeon to remove the infected area.
 Fortunately, this procedure comes with minimal risks and a short recovery period.